Råsunda IS

-Råsunda IS ([ˈrôːˌsɵnːda]) is a Swedish football club located in Solna.
+Råsunda IS ([ˈrôːˌsɵnːda]) is a Swedish football club based in Solna.

 Background

 Råsunda Idrotssällskap is a sports club from Råsunda in Solna which was formed in 1912.
 The club participates in football and bandy but in the past has also been active in ice-hockey and swimming.
 In 1947 the club played one season in Sweden's top bandy division.

 Since their foundation Råsunda IS has participated mainly in the middle divisions of the Swedish football league system, reaching their pinnacle in 1964, 1965, 1968, 1969 and 1971 when they played in Division 2 which at that time was the second tier of Swedish football.
 The club currently plays in Division Division 6 Stockholm B which is the eighth tier of Swedish football.
 They play their home matches at the Skytteholms IP in Solna.

 Råsunda IS are affiliated to Stockholms Fotbollförbund.

 Recent history

 In recent seasons Råsunda IS have competed in the following divisions: